Aneurysm (song): Music

 "Aneurysm" is a grunge song that lasts for a duration of four minutes and thirty-five seconds.
 According to the sheet music published at Musicnotes.com by BMG Rights Management, it is written in common time, with a moderately fast rock tempo of 132 beats per minute.
-"Aneurysm" is composed in the key of B minor, while Kurt Cobain's vocal range spans one octave and five notes, from a low of A_{4} to a high of F♯_{5}.
+"Aneurysm" is composed in the key of B minor, while Kurt Cobain's vocal range spans one octave and five notes, from a low of A_{3} to a high of F♯_{5}.
 The song has a basic sequence of F♯_{5}–C–B_{5}–A_{5} during the introduction, alternates between the chords of B_{5} and D_{5} in the verses and follows F♯_{5}–G♯_{5}–A_{5}–B♭_{5}–B_{5}–B♭_{5}–A_{5} at the refrain as its chord progression.
 Its arrangement begins with an extended introduction, opening with an echoed, descending guitar riff.
 The song's verses are structured around a simplistic, crunching two-chord sequence.

 Lyrics

 According to Charles Cross in the 2002 Cobain biography Heavier Than Heaven, "Aneurysm" was the first of "a half dozen" songs written by Cobain following his break-up with American musician Tobi Vail in November 1990.
 Cross described "Aneurysm" as an attempt to win Vail back, unlike later songs like "Drain You," which instead expressed "his deep level of hurt."
 Throughout the number, Cobain loudly snarls parodic lyrics insisting listeners to "Come on over and do the twist."
 His lyrics for the song make fun of pop conventions and drug-use rituals ("shoot the shit"), ("beat me out of me").
-During the chorus, Cobain delivers a rousing round of catchy chants.
 The song concludes with enigmatic praise for an unidentified woman: "She keeps it pumpin' straight to my heart."